 Person Raising Both Hands In Celebration

-Person Raising Both Hands In Celebration, more commonly referred to as Praise Hands, is used to show support, appreciation, or celebration.
+Person Raising Both Hands In Celebration, more commonly referred to as Praise Hands, is used to show support or appreciation.

 Person With Folded Hands

-Person With Folded Hands, while not meant to explicitly religious, is normally used to show prayer or pleading.
-A request for a favor may be accompanied by this emoji.
+Person With Folded Hands, while not meant to be explicitly religious, is used to say thank you, or to show prayer or pleading.
+You could use it when asking for a favor.

-Red Heart is the classic love heart emoticon.
-Used to show love, romance, or any similar emotion.
+Red Heart is the classic love heart emoticon, expressing fondness, friendship, or romance.